gabrielaleoniec/DropdownUSStates/README.md

 ![Screenshot of a dropdown](./screenshot.png)

 This is a small app built as an exercise for the purpose of Geoblink recruitment.
-The app is built with React.
+The app is built with React and react-select librabry by Jed Watson: https://github.com/JedWatson/react-select.

 ## How to install?